The Budget Planner

 This is about ensuring you live the same way but pay less to do so.
 It's pain-free as no lifestyle changes are needed.

 Don't just look at the obvious things like credit cards, energy bills and mortgages.
-You can save on things like childcare, council tax and contact lenses too.
+You can save on things like childcare, council tax and your supermarket shopping too.
 To go through this in detail use the full step-by-step Money Makeover guide, which shows you how to look at everything.

 Now, it's worth revisiting your budget planner, incorporating your new predicted expenditure based on the expected pain-free savings.
-What you do then depends on the result...
+What you do next depends on the result...

 Ask yourself two questions for every aspect of your life...

-This may mean having the self-discipline to cut out cinema trips and expensive Christmas's, half-compromises like switching Sky for Freeview, or stopping costly holidays abroad in favour of holidaying at home.
+This may mean having the self-discipline to cut out cinema trips and expensive Christmases, half-compromises like switching Sky for Freeview, or stopping costly holidays abroad in favour of holidaying at home.

 See the stop spending guide for full help.

-If you have assets but are income poor, then consider flogging things you don't use or need to get the books to balance.
-Of course it's a one-off, but hopefully you can use the money to repay debts or get your savings back together.
+If you're asset rich but income poor, then consider flogging things you don't use or need.
+Of course these sales are one-offs, but hopefully you can use the money to repay debts or get your savings back together.

-This may be selling things like a car or motorbike, working through your wardrobe and getting shot of old clothes (see the eBay sellers guide), or selling old mobiles (use mobilevaluer.com to get the best price).
-If you've got it and won't use it, consider flogging it.
+It could include selling things like a car or motorbike, working through your wardrobe and getting shot of old clothes (see the eBay sellers guide), or selling old mobiles.
+If you've got it and don't use it, consider flogging it.